LukasBerulis/KlaviaturaGit2/README.md

 Inspired by Google Keyboard.
 What I did in short:
 * Modified key layouts, characters.
 Removed unneeded keys and added new, like Lithuanian characters, material design key icons.
 * Changed background color, modified OnDraw() method to change key background icon for enter and spacebar keys (last screenshot) or background color for normal keys.
-Pressed key state icon coordinates are hardcoded so it probably will be placed in odd places on the screen.
 * Changed shift and caps behavior.
 Double clicking enables caps, single clicking disables.
 Shift works like normal.
 * Three shift key icon states: Normal, shift and Caps (can be seen in screenshots).
 * Removed text prediction.